The M3124 from Matsuda presents a statement-making rectangular frame cut from a premium Japanese acetate and bolstered with titanium trimmings.

 All frames come with a leather protective hardcase.

 Matsuda’s sunglasses are fitted with their custom CR-39 lenses.
 These lenses are lighter and more impact-resistant than glass and filter out 100% of harmful UVA and UVB light.
 Each lens is treated with seven layers of anti-reflective coating to reduce eye strain.
-They’re also polarised to filter out glare and to enhance contrast, resulting in a lens with impeccable clarity.

 FREE UK delivery on orders over £50.